News

 Day 5: November 1stDay of the Dead/Halloween Costume Party at Dracula’s Castle (Bran Castle) tonight! -After breakfast we’ll revisit Sighisoara’s hauntingly alluring cemetery in the daylight and will climb the town’s clocktower to see its inner workings and for a breathtaking view.
 Then we’ll head to our picturesque rural mountain inn in Moieciu (where we’ll be spending the next two nights), not far from Dracula’s Castle.

-(We’ll be staying at a beautiful rural mountain inn in Moieciu for two nights.
+(We’ll be staying at this beautiful rural mountain inn in Moieciu for two nights.
 Photo by Kirsten Koza, Writers’ Expeditions)

 (Bran Castle, Dracula’s Castle, by day, photo by Kirsten Koza)